-On February 16, 2016, the City Council adopted Ordinance No. 13357 C.M.S., which revised the City's Secondary Unit regulations.
-The purpose of the changes was to encourage construction of more Secondary Units to address the City's housing shortages and escalating housing costs ("City Secondary Unit Ordinance").
+On February 16, 2016, the City Council adopted Ordinance No. 13357 C.M.S., which revised the City's Secondary Unit regulations that were in effect at that time.
+The purpose of the changes was to encourage construction of more Secondary Units to address the City's housing shortages and escalating housing costs.

-On January 1, 2017, California Senate Bill (SB) 1069 and Assembly Bill (AB) 2299 went into effect with a similar intent as the City's February 16, 2016, changes - to streamline housing production and encourage the construction of more Secondary Units.
-In response to the new legislation, the City Council adopted Ordinance No. 13435 C.M.S on May 2, 2017, which again revised the City's Secondary Unit Regulations primarily with respect to types and sizes of ADUs, parking requirements in transit-accessible and historic areas, approval processes and timelines, and establishing a new Zoning Overlay Zone (S-9 Fire Safety Protection Combining Zone Map Overlay) that identified areas within the "Very High Fire Hazard Severity Zone" where Category 2 ADUs are not permitted.
+On January 1, 2017, California Senate Bill (SB) 1069 and Assembly Bill (AB) 2299 went into effect with a similar intent as the City's February 16, 2016 changes - to streamline housing production and encourage the construction of more Secondary Units.
+In response to the new legislation, the City Council adopted Ordinance No. 13435 C.M.S on May 2, 2017, which again revised the City's Secondary Unit Regulations primarily with respect to types and sizes of ADUs, parking requirements in transit-accessible and historic areas, approval processes and timelines, and establishing a new Zoning Overlay Zone (S-9 Fire Safety Protection Combining Zone) that identified areas with road widths less than 20 feet in width along with long dead end roads within the "Very High Fire Hazard Severity Zone" (VHFHSZ) where Category 2 ADUs are not permitted.
 These amendments brought the City's Secondary Unit Ordinance into compliance with the State laws that were in effect at the time.

-On January 1, 2020, and January 1, 2021, a number of amendments to Government Code §65852.2 and §65852.22, went into effect to encourage Statewide production of ADUs even further by developing a ministerial approval process for certain types of ADUs.
+On January 1, 2020, and January 1, 2021, several amendments to Government Code §65852.2 and §65852.22, went into effect to encourage Statewide production of ADUs even further by developing a ministerial approval process for certain types of ADUs.
 California Assembly Bills (AB) 3182 (2020), AB 68, AB 881, AB 578, AB 670, AB 671, and California State Bill (SB) 13 (collectively passed in 2019) introduced several important changes and limitations regarding how local governments can regulate ADUs.
 As before, if a municipality does not update its ordinance to be consistent with the newly adopted State requirements, the local ordinance is superseded by State standards.
 In the meantime, the City is currently implementing State law through administrative guidance documents and handouts that include a checklist of what is allowed by State law.